fondlez/FonzTracking/README.md

 Tracking changes after shapeshifting.

-Performing certain shapeshifts, e.g. Druid's Cat Form, will also make an expected change in the minimap Tracking type, such as enabling Track Humanoids.
+Performing certain shapeshifts, e.g. Druid's Cat Form, will also make an unexpected change in the minimap Tracking type, such as enabling Track Humanoids.
 The purpose of this addon is that after such a forced change on shapeshifting, it resets the Tracking back to whatever it was previously if possible or tracking type "None" (empty) otherwise.

 ## Bonus Features
 - if you select a minimap Tracking type, it should save your selection across